lcuaderno/nb/backend/README.md

    - Check if the database exists

 2. **Port Conflicts**
-   - Change the PORT in `.env` if 3000 is already in use
+   - Change the PORT in `.env` if 3010 is already in use

 3. **TypeScript Compilation Errors**
    - Run `npm run type-check` to see detailed errors
    - Ensure all dependencies are installed

+4. **Pagination Issues**
+   - Ensure cursor format is correct (ISO timestamp)
+   - Check that the cursor corresponds to an existing record

 ## Contributing